DevOpsMissionary/devopsmissionary.github.io/README.md

-# devopsmissionary.github.io
+# DevOps Missionary Website

-This is a work in progress
+This site uses [Hugo](https://gohugo.io/) and the [Docsy](https://github.com/google/docsy) theme for sharing DevOps ideas and concepts.